iSHAREScheme/Documentation/ui-guidelines/sign-in.rst

 iSHARE logo
 -----------

 The below URL should be used for the visual asset of the button.
-This allows us to approximate anonymized the usage statistics of the logo.
+This allows us to approximate anonymized usage statistics of the logo.

 `https://so.ishareworks.org/isharelogo.svg <https://so.ishareworks.org/isharelogo.svg>`_